-Rajasthan polls: Ashok Gehlot says Congress government failed despite working hard
+Rajasthan polls: Ashok Gehlot resigns, says Congress government failed despite working hard

-The chief minister said it was an ‘unexpected result for everyone’ as the BJP had established clear leads in the state.
+As the BJP established clear leads in the state, the chief minister said it was an ‘unexpected result for everyone’.

+Rajasthan Chief Minister Ashok Gehlot on Sunday submitted his resignation to Governor Kalraj Mishra after the ruling Congress lost the Assembly election.

+The governor accepted Gehlot’s resignation with immediate effect and asked him to continue as the chief minister till a new government is sworn-in, the Raj Bhawan said in a social media post.

-Congress leader Ashok Gehlot on Sunday conceded defeat as the Rajasthan Assembly election results showed the Bharatiya Janata Party leading in the majority of the seats.
+Earlier on Sunday, Gehlot had conceded defeat as the election results showed the Bharatiya Janata Party leading in the majority of the seats.

 The Rajasthan chief minister said that the Congress has “humbly [accepted] the mandate given by the people” of the state.